jedwood/nodejs-hosting-providers/README.md

 Like Heroku, Engine Yard is known primary for it's Ruby on Rails hosting.
 Unlike Heroku, you have more control over the setup and environment.
 It's still a PaaS, but people with some direct server experience will appreciate being a little "closer to the metal."

 #### Configuring variables
 Environment variable cas be set by using the `ey_config` npm module.
-Engine Yars also support SSH access to your machine, which means you could create a config.json and drop it in the right place.
+Engine Yard also support SSH access to your machine, which means you could create a config.json and drop it in the right place.

 The port should be `process.env.PORT` and nconf is already handling that for us.